Ovenoboyo/moosync_subsonic/README.md

-# Soundcloud integration for Moosync
+# Subsonic integration for Moosync

 This extension provides the following features for Subsonic compatible servers
 - All songs (In form of a playlist)